TNF Board Members

 Arend de Haas

 Arend de Haas is a conservation ecologist with over 18 years of experience with wildlife and landscape conservation, ecotourism and sustainable community development.
-His research and field experience areas include reserve development, wildlife ecology, conservation strategies incl. community based conservation, capacity building, GIS and remote sensing, wildlife tracking, forest biodiversity and vegetation mapping in Africa, Asia and Europe.
+His research and field experience areas include protected area development, wildlife ecology, microbiology, and conservation strategies incl. community based conservation, capacity building, GIS and remote sensing, wildlife tracking, forest biodiversity and vegetation mapping in Africa, Asia and Europe.

 Board Member, Veterinarian